-Based on the highly popular Roku streaming box available in the US, the Telstra TV 2 is the new and improved version of Telstra TV, which comes with a wide range of new features, and brings forth the future of television by making it more accessible — right here, right now.
+Based on the highly popular Roku streaming box available in the US, Telstra TV 2 is the new and improved version of Telstra TV.
+It comes with a wide range of new features and brings forth the future of television by making it more accessible to everyone.

-The biggest improvement from the original Telstra TV to the Telstra TV 2 is the addition of free-to-air TV, making it your one-stop shop for all things television.
-In addition to free-to-air programming, you’ll find all your other favorite shows from major streaming providers like Netflix — in which Telstra ranks number 1 in Australia on the Netflix ISP index for streaming Netflix last June 2018.
+The biggest improvement from the original Telstra TV to Telstra TV 2 is the addition of free-to-air TV, making it your one-stop-shop for all things television.
+In addition to free-to-air programming, you’ll find all your other favourite shows from major streaming providers like Netflix — in which Telstra ranks number one in Australia on the Netflix ISP index for streaming Netflix.

 On top of that, Telstra has also added a bevy of other viewing options, so you won’t have to look anywhere else.
 This includes the addition of hayu reality TV, Garage, YouTube, and DocPlay among many others.